Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/03-component-mount/Readme.md

 # 03 Component Did Mount

-## Resume
+## Summary

 This example takes as a starting point the _02-use-state-object_ example.

 Let's start practicing with another React's core hook: _useEffect_

-This Hook allows us to subscribe on certain events (check when the component is mounted, check when the component is unmounted, on every render, or when a given property is updated).
+This Hook allows us to subscribe on certain events (check when the component is mounted, when the component is unmounted, on every render, or when a given property is updated).

-Let's start with the most basic, execute a given code when a component is mounted in the DOM.
+Let's start with the most basic: execute a given code when a component is mounted in the DOM.

-A common scenario: you want to run some code when a component it's loaded into the DOM, for example loading a list of clients when the component is mounted.
+A common scenario: running some code when a component it's loaded into the DOM, for example loading a list of clients when the component is mounted.

 There can be scenarios when we need some code to be executed when a given property value changes or right after each render.

-There may be scenarios when all this operations are not synchronous?
-For instance I want making a call to a server rest api, this will return a promise, it is not safe at all to run this directly in a functional component since the functional component is executed and destroyed, to manage these side effects) we can make use of _React.useEffect_
+What if these operations are not synchronous?
+For instance making a call to a server rest api will return a promise, so it is not safe at all to run this directly in a functional component, since the functional component is executed and destroyed (to manage these side effects) we can make use of _React.useEffect_

-In this example we are going to simulate a call to a rest api, in order to retrieve a name (we will use _setTimeout_).
+In this example we are going to simulate a request to a rest api, in order to retrieve a name (we will use _setTimeout_).

 ## Steps